anne-gcd/MTG-Link/README.md

 Using MTG-Link on the small dataset of the `test/` dir, you will get:

+* a log file (`.union.sum`), a tabular file with some information on the number of barcodes and reads extracted for each gap.
+* an assembly graph file (`_mtglink.gfa`) in GFA format.
+It contains the original contigs and the obtained gap-filled sequences of each gap, together with their overlapping relationships.
+* a sequence file (`.gapfill_seq.fasta`) in FASTA format.
+It contains the set of gap-filled sequences.

+There is also a `union/` directory, with:

 * a text file (`.barcodes.txt`), containing the barcodes observed in the gap flanking sequences.
 * a reads file (`.rbxu.fastq`).
 It contains the linked reads whose barcode is observed in the gap flanking sequences.

+There is also a `contigs/` directory, with:

 * a sequence file (`.contigs.fasta`) in FASTA format.
 It contains the gap flanking sequences.
-* a log file (`.union.sum`), a tabular file with some information on the number of barcodes and reads extracted for each gap.
-* an assembly graph file (`_mtglink.gfa`) in GFA format.
-It contains the original contigs and the obtained gap-filled sequences of each gap, together with their overlapping relationships.
-* a sequence file (`.gapfill_seq.fasta`) in FASTA format.
-It contains the set of gap-filled sequences.

 There is also a `mtg_results/` directory, with: